Introduction

 };

-The above code exports the main
+The above code exports the main function.
+The main function is called by

 Denops, and it takes the

-Denops instance (denops
+Denops instance (denops) as an

 argument.
-Denops plugins use this denops
+Denops plugins use this denops to add user-defined APIs or call

 Vim's features.